 Join Lis (Aoede), a disabled artist who has struggled with a rare chronic illness, a progressive muscle weakness disease, dermatomyositis, for more than 13 years while creating to heal, and Frances, as they co-lead a 2 1/2 hour workshop using music from Aoede's The Grieving Project audiobook and other expressive arts (movement, journaling, drawing, poetry), to help us move through grief.

-This workshop will be focused on grieving our losses, changes, and transformations around our chronic illnesses, intended for those living with chronic illness, caregivers, and anyone who would like to explore using arts to move through grief.
+This workshop will be focused on grieving our losses, changes, and transformations around our chronic illnesses, intended for those living with chronic illness and disabilities, caregivers, and anyone who would like to explore using arts to move through grief.
 No prior experience required!